MicrosoftDocs/powerbi-docs/articles/powerbi-mobile-set-data-alerts-in-the-iphone-app.md

 ## Receiving alerts

-You receive alerts in the Power BI [Notification Center](powerbi-mobile-notification-center.md) on your iPhone or in the Power BI service, along with notifications about new dashboards that someone has shared with you.
+You receive alerts in the Power BI [Notification Center](powerbi-mobile-notification-center.md) on your mobile device or in the Power BI service, along with notifications about new dashboards that someone has shared with you.

 Data sources are often set to refresh daily, although some refresh more often.
 When the data in the dashboard is refreshed, if the data being tracked reaches one of the thresholds you've set, several things will happen.